charliem2003/BALI_synthesis/README.md

 2. Run the code at the top of the markdown workflow (sections "Data information" and "Load in necessary libraries")
 3. Do not run the sections "Read in data" through to "Visual inspection of the data"
 4. Continue the analysis from the 'Modelling' section

+The zip file ['BALI_synthesis_results_and_figures.zip'[https://github.com/charliem2003/BALI_synthesis/blob/main/BALI_synthesis_results_and_figures.zip) contains R scripts for regenerating versions of the plots and figures presented in the manuscript and SI.

 ### Level 1 - Structure & Environment
 | Dataset                              | Label                        | Filename                   | Collector        |